-She also brings in over ten years of project and work experience in the Austrian public health context with prior positions at the Ludwig Boltzmann Institute for Health Promotion Research (2011-2014), the Medical University of Vienna for the EU-Horizon 2020 project SoNAR-Global (2019-2021), and as a consultant at AmberMed Vienna for the GÖG Social Prescribing pilot-project (2022).
+She also brings in over twelve years of project and work experience in the Austrian public health context with prior positions at the Ludwig Boltzmann Institute for Health Promotion Research (2011-2014), the Medical University of Vienna for the EU-Horizon 2020 project SoNAR-Global (2019-2021) and the EU-Horizon 2020 project CANCERLESS (2022), and as a consultant at the NGO AmberMed Vienna.

 Medical anthropology, social studies of science, pharmaceutical studies, health inequalities, healthcare policy